osuosl/ganeti_webmgr/docs/source/deployment/intro.rst

 |gwm| supports various methods of deployment.
 By default Django ships with a
 simple python web server for development purposes.
 If your just trying to get
 |gwm| up and running, or you simply want to contribute to the project then using
-the :ref:`test-server` is probably your best bet.
+the :ref:`development-server` is probably your best bet.

 .. _development-server: